Evelyn Waugh: Fame and fortune

-In between his journeys, Waugh worked intermittently on Helena, a long-planned novel about the discoverer of the True Cross that was "far the best book I have ever written or ever will write".
+In between his journeys, Waugh worked intermittently on Helena, a long-planned novel about the discoverer of the True Cross that was by "far the best book I have ever written or ever will write".
 Its success with the public was limited, but it was, his daughter Harriet later said, "the only one of his books that he ever cared to read aloud".

 In 1952 Waugh published Men at Arms, the first of his semi-autobiographical war trilogy in which he depicted many of his personal experiences and encounters from the early stages of the war.
 Other books published during this period included When The Going Was Good (1946), an anthology of his pre-war travel writing, The Holy Places (published by the Ian Fleming-managed Queen Anne Press, 1952) and Love Among the Ruins (1953), a dystopian tale in which Waugh displays his contempt for the modern world.
 Nearing 50, Waugh was old for his years, "selectively deaf, rheumatic, irascible" and increasingly dependent on alcohol and on drugs to relieve his insomnia and depression.
 Two more children, James (born 1946) and Septimus (born 1950), completed his family.

-From 1945 onwards, Waugh became an avid collector of objects, particularly Victorian paintings and furniture.
+From 1945 onwards, Waugh became an avid collector, particularly of Victorian paintings and furniture.
 He filled Piers Court with his acquisitions, often from London's Portobello Market and from house clearance sales.
 His diary entry for 30 August 1946 records a visit to Gloucester, where he bought "a lion of wood, finely carved for £25, also a bookcase £35 ... a charming Chinese painting £10, a Regency easel £7".
 Some of his buying was shrewd and prescient; he paid £10 for Rossetti's "Spirit of the Rainbow" to begin a collection of Victorian paintings that eventually acquired great value.
 Waugh also began, from 1949, to write knowledgeable reviews and articles on the subject of painting.